Skip to main content

 Freeman Recovery Center accepts most major insurance providers

-Intensive Outpatient Programs for Fentanyl Abuse and Addiction Around Nashville, Tennessee
+Intensive Outpatient Programs for Fentanyl Addiction Around Nashville, Tennessee

 Freeman Recovery Center offers comprehensive programs for fentanyl abuse, including Partial Hospitalization Programs (PHP), Intensive Outpatient Programs (IOP), Medication-Assisted Treatment (MAT), and general outpatient care.
 We are accepting new patients and are ready to help you start your recovery.
 Call (615) 645-3677 to learn more about fentanyl addiction IOP in Nashville, Tennessee.